Gokulsrinivas98/CSE539-ML-Project/index.md

 - Varatharajan, Akaash
 - Venkataramanan, Rohith

-## Function of our tool:
+## Function of our tool
 Our software aims to translate sign language into English text that would enable easy and efficient communication for aurally impaired people.
 Communication through sign language will be translated to English in real-time by taking a video stream of sign language as input and classifying it into textual output using word-level sign recognition.

-## Why we need it and who will benefit from it:
+## Why we need it and who will benefit from it
 The American Sign Language is one of the most used languages in the United States and is also the fourth- most studied second language in American universities.
 There are 500,000 ASL users in the US and Canada.
 In addition to ASL being primarily used by deaf and mute people, ASL is also used by children, siblings, and relatives of deaf people, hearing adults who are becoming deaf, and a growing population of hearing adults that learn ASL as a second or third language.
 In addition, ASL improves the quality of family communication for hearing people with deaf and mute relatives.
 This Project aims to help reduce the gap between the ASL users and non-ASL users, by helping the non-ASL users learn ASL by practicing it at their own pace.
 Being an educational tool, everyone that wants to learn ASL would benefit from it.